pourmalek/covir2/20210920/README.md

 (1) IMPE update 20210909 was dead at birth since predicted daily deaths was less than report daily deaths during the overlap interval.

-(2) This is fourth time in a row that a freshly released IMPE update is dead at birth since predicted daily deaths was less than report daily deaths during the overlap interval.
+(2) This is fourth time in a row that a freshly released IMPE update is dead at birth since predicted daily deaths are less than report daily deaths during the overlap interval.

 (3) IMPE update 20210909 was released on 20210920.